 So what does this actually mean?
 Well, it seems Google wants to reward brands who own their high quality content and are in control of their brand mentions.
 If your brand-related keywords are mainly featured on other websites rather than your own, those results might start dropping off.
 This could be good or bad, depending on how you want people to find you.

 Another related point here, but the core update was very much focused on content.
 Not only is the type important on the SERPs now, but also the age of it.
 We already knew that fresh content is useful, but this sudden shake-up saw older content tumbling down the rankings fast while fresh pages climbed.
 Talking about current topics that are widely mentioned in the news and social media also leads to better rankings.

 3) Mixed Content Does Better

+Do proper keyword analysis!
 It’s not a good idea to have a page of basic text with multiple mentions of the same phrase if you want to take advantage of the latest Google update.
 Images and video seem to be helping pages climb, plus having a range of related keywords helps to strengthen the perceived relevance of your text.
 All these things will usually make your content more engaging for a reader, which explains why Google is starting to prefer them.

 4) Answering A Query Helps

 For perhaps the first time, keyword-rich content isn’t really essential for certain types of pages to rank at the top of the SERPs.
 If you answer a question that someone put into Google, your bounce rate will be lower and people will spend more time engaging with your website even if you have no written text that matches the query.
 You might be able to achieve this by featuring videos or interactive games on your website – Google can’t understand the content of these but it’s learning to recognise the signs of a suitable answer being given in an unusual way.
 A few sites that only featured educational games on their pages saw their rankings improve based on the new update.